JTT900/Homelab/README.md

 ## Docker compose Management
 **dockge** - https://github.com/louislam/dockge

-An easy to use web hosted service for managing and updating the services running through Docker.
-An agent is set up on my other server to have the ability to change everything from one site.
+An easy to use web hosted service for managing and updating the Docker Compose files within /opt/stacks folder.
+An agent is set up on my other server to have the ability to manage both servers files from the same URL instance.